magdarosa/markdown-cv/index.md

 Expertise in database conception and modeling includes: PostgreSQL, DynamoDB, Microsoft SQL Server, Oracle Database.

 `Cloud`
-Proficiency in AWS cloud technologies and Azure.
+Basic in AWS cloud technologies and Azure.

 ## Experience

 `May 2017 - Present Date`
-__Backend Developer__, Roam Digital, Auckland, New Zealand
+__Senior Backend Developer__, Roam Digital, Auckland, New Zealand

 - Worked and launched the first open bank solution in NZ, which integrates all the major banks: ANZ, Westpac, Kiwibank, BNZ and ASB.